The BJP connection to Mumbai’s Renaissance hotel where Karnataka rebellion is playing out

 The TOI had then reported that late BJP leader Pramod Mahajan then said a cheque for Rs 13 lakh handed over to hold a three-day chintan baithak.

 Later, former PM Atal Bihari Vajpayee praised Advani for his incisive analysis at the Mumbai meet.
 Vajpayee was reportedly miffed with the electoral strategy adopted for 2004 Lok Sabha elections.
-Bjp was shocked by that defeat because in the November 2003 Assembly elections in Chhattisgarh, Madhya Pradesh, Rajasthan, the saffron party came out with flying colours.
+BJP was shocked by that defeat because in the November 2003 Assembly elections in Chhattisgarh, Madhya Pradesh, Rajasthan, the saffron party came out with flying colours.

 Stopped at the gate, Shivakumar retreats from hotel without meeting rebel MLAs